hmrc/assets-frontend/assets/patterns/404-page/README.md

 - the best way for people to solve the problem
 - if there is anything spesific your service can do to help users

-{{ example("404-page.html", scaled=true) }}

 The page should:
 <!-- @todo add link to the page template -->
-*   use the standard page template
+- use the standard page template
-*   include the phase banner relevent to the service
+- include the phase banner relevent to the service
-*   have "Page not found" as the page title and H1
+- have "Page not found" as the page title and H1
-*   be clear and concise
+- be clear and concise
-*   an explination of the problem if possible
+- an explination of the problem if possible
-*   not have breadcrumbs
+- not have breadcrumbs
-*   not use vague terms
+- not use vague terms
-*   not use red text to warn people
+- not use red text to warn people

-- a heading
-- an explination of the problem
-- anything the user can do to resolve the problem
-- a link to the most appropriate place in your service
+- optionally display a form for users to tell us about the problem

 ## Research on 404 pages